erikvanmechelen/wind/manuscript/77mistakes.md

 If you ignore asks, your opponents will ask your other neighbors.

-## No. 53 Surprising People
+## No. 53 Not Surprising People

 Being unpredictable has tradeoffs, but the ability to be unpredictable is an asset.

 Show them something they haven't seen before.
 Even with a reputation as a solid, conservative player, the ability to pull off a move will give them something to talk about.

-## No. 52 The Ability to Make Someone Believe You
+## No. 52 The Inability to Make Someone Believe You

 When you can say something in such a way as to make someone believe you, then in key moments you'll be able to secure a much-needed support from another player.